Pakistan Shaheens All Set For One-day Series Challenge - UrduPoint

 Pakistan Shaheens All Set For One-day Series Challenge

-The white-ball series include six 50-over matches to be played at the Harare Sports Club from 17 May to 27 May.
+The six 50-over matches will be played at the Harare Sports Club from 17 May to 27 May.

 The 16-member Shaheens squad includes eight players who have already represented Pakistan in international cricket.
 Besides the eight international players, Shaheens will be hoping left-arm spinner Mehran Mumtaz to replicate his red-ball form in the white-ball series.
 He took 15 wickets across the two four-day matches, including 11 wickets in the first game at the Kwekwe Sports Club in Kwekwe.